-Request additional information about our research, our faculty, or our affiliate program by contacting:
+Request additional information about our research and/or our faculty, by contacting:

 Director, Wireless @ VT

 Software-Defined Radio is radio in which many of the physical layer functions are performed in software.
 Cognitive Radio is defined as radio with autonomous adaption/learning capability (a "robotic" radio).
 This project-oriented, hands-on course introduces software-defined radio (SDR) and cognitive radio (CR), technologies that are reshaping wireless communications.
 Students will prepare for employment or graduate study in these or other complex, interdisciplinary areas of technological innovation, by working in teams to design, develop, present/demonstrate and document a system or component that meets user requirements and specifications.
 The course covers SDR and CR concepts and enabling technologies in parallel with a rapid orientation to hardware and software toolkits for creation of SDR and CR systems and applications.
 In- and out-of class tutorials will use open-source SDR software and a take-home SDR kit.
 Lab activities will allow students to explore SDR and CR applications using more powerful SDR hardware and test equipment.
 Team design projects begin in week 4, and project teams will be supported by in-class advising.
-Students will have access to lab facilities for project work during daytime in-lab Instructor and GTA office hours throughout the semester as well as during scheduled evening lab time after mid-semester.
+Students have access to lab facilities for project work during daytime in-lab Instructor and GTA office hours throughout the semester as well as during scheduled evening lab time after mid-semester.
 This spring the course had 14 students.
 A summary of last year's projects can be found here.

 Instructor and Teaching Assistant